-The company's next dividend payment will be UK£0.02 per share, and in the last 12 months, the company paid a total of UK£0.03 per share.
-Looking at the last 12 months of distributions, Orchard Funding Group has a trailing yield of approximately 5.4% on its current stock price of £0.555.
-If you buy this business for its dividend, you should have an idea of whether Orchard Funding Group's dividend is reliable and sustainable.
-We need to see whether the dividend is covered by earnings and if it's growing.
+The company's next dividend payment will be US$0.37 per share, on the back of last year when the company paid a total of US$1.48 to shareholders.
+Based on the last year's worth of payments, RenaissanceRe Holdings stock has a trailing yield of around 1.0% on the current share price of $141.88.
+If you buy this business for its dividend, you should have an idea of whether RenaissanceRe Holdings's dividend is reliable and sustainable.
+As a result, readers should always check whether RenaissanceRe Holdings has been able to grow its dividends, or if the dividend might be cut.

 Have Earnings And Dividends Been Growing?